-The rate of pedestrian deaths due to motor vehicles in Los Angeles is 42 percent.
-It is 30 percent in Chicago and 51 percent in New York.
+The rate of pedestrian deaths due to motor vehicles in Los Angeles is 42%.
+It is 30% in Chicago and 51% in New York.
 According to a report by the U.S. Product Safety Commission, over 1,500 pedestrians were treated in emergency rooms during 2011.
 All of these were injured while walking.
 Or perhaps they were walking and using electronic devices such as a cell phone.

 First Step More Enforcement and a Safety Campaign - Enter the Federal Grants.

-So rather than look at population increases, DOT wants to increase “enforcement” and so-called “education” (“Here is your ticket, now pay up and don’t be distracted sir again”) The answer Foxx said is education and more enforcement, as there would be in a pedestrian safety campaign.
+So rather than looking at population increases, DOT wants to increase “enforcement” and so-called “education” (“Here is your ticket, now pay up and don’t be distracted sir again”).
+The answer Foxx said is education and more enforcement, as there would be in a pedestrian safety campaign.

 The Safety Data.

-Figures by the Department of Transportation data shows several details, including 3 out of 4 pedestrians die in urban areas, with at least 2 out of three of these fatalities occurring at locations other than intersections.
-The highest rate of pedestrian deaths at approximately 70 percent happens between 8:00 p.m. and 12:00 a.m. is proven in the compiled data.
+Figures by the Department of Transportation data shows several details, including 3 out of 4 pedestrians die in urban areas.
+I fact, at least 2 out of three of these fatalities occurring at locations other than intersections.
+The highest rate of pedestrian deaths at approximately 70% happens between 8:00 p.m. and 12:00 a.m. is proven in the compiled data.

 Safety Yes, DOT Regs, and More Enforcement No.

-At common law, all persons are required to act reasonably.
-This is a social code of conduct that is supreme even above a criminal law.
+At common law, the key is reasonable action.
+This code is a social code of conduct that is supreme even above a criminal law.
 It is the basic rule for life.
 And if a person violates this code, he or she can be sued for negligence, or be hurt or run over by a car, for example.

 So yes, right now, I am doing my part, and it did not take a new government employee, or traffic cop to raid your bank account.
 You just learned from me.